 The student will:

-- Evidence knowledge of the content of the Bible.
+- Evidence knowledge of biblical content and Christian Theology.

 - Learn the basics of linguistics as a foundation for teaching the English language.

 - Gain exposure to a number of different approaches to TESOL.

 - Develop an awareness of how English teaching and Christian ministry can interface without compromising either one.